awsdocs/amazon-sqs-developer-guide/doc_source/sqs-visibility-timeout.md

 ![\[Visibility Timeout\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-visibility-timeout-diagram.png)

 Immediately after a message is received, it remains in the queue\.
 To prevent other consumers from processing the message again, Amazon SQS sets a *visibility timeout*, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message\.
 The default visibility timeout for a message is 30 seconds\.
 The minimum is 0 seconds\.
 The maximum is 12 hours\.
-For information about configuring visibility timeout for a queue using the AWS Management Console and for single or multiple messages using the AWS SDK for Java \(and the `[SetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html)`, `[GetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html)`, `[ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)`, `[ChangeMessageVisibility](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ChangeMessageVisibility.html)`, and `[ChangeMessageVisibilityBatch](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ChangeMessageVisibilityBatch.html)` actions\), see [Tutorial: Configuring visibility timeout for an Amazon SQS queue](sqs-configure-visibility-timeout-queue.md)\.
+For information about configuring visibility timeout for a queue using the console, see [Configuring queue parameters \(console\)](sqs-configure-queue-parameters.md)\.

 **Note**
 For standard queues, the visibility timeout isn't a guarantee against receiving a message twice\.
 For more information, see [At\-least\-once delivery](standard-queues.md#standard-queues-at-least-once-delivery)\.